 Mail & Packages

-All mail and packages must contain the resident’s complete, legal name (no nicknames) and address, including room number, in order to be delivered to the residence halls.
+All mail and packages must contain a resident’s complete, legal name (no nicknames) and address, including room number, in order to be delivered to the residence halls.

 Mail forwarding is not provided for commercial addresses by USPS.
 No mail will be forwarded during the summer break period.
 All items will be returned to sender.
 Items such as newspapers or magazines cannot be returned and will be discarded.
 Please update your contact information will all vendors to ensure your mail service is not disrupted over the summer.